 Get real – work together – build, don’t break

 So why is competition discontinued?
-Actually is always was for me.
-I feel that we live in times where we can work together with others individuals and organizations even if they do the same thing as you do.
+Actually, it always was for me.
+I feel that we live in times where we can work together with other individuals and organizations even if they do the same thing as you do.
 The community, the audience, the users, the customers, or however you address the people who visit your site or buy your product, they just want to have a good time – a good experience in their day.
 We live in times of experience and emotion.
 Nobody of them enjoys witnessing rivalry, they want to see grand gestures and inspiring actions.

 Competing with others isn’t noble, and it doesn’t inspire anyone.
 From my point of view, you can make a better impact when you’re working together with others.
 Befriend “the competition” not lay traps to make them look inferior to you or your company.
 Work together to build genuinely great interactions and valuable experiences for all.
 Think sports – there might be two teams, but without them playing, there’s no game.